 One of the largest international media art festivals, CYFEST was founded in St. Petersburg in 2007 by independent artists and curators.
 The festival promotes the emergence of new forms of art and high technology interactions, developing professional connections between artists, curators, engineers and programmers around the world and exposing wide audiences to the works in the field of robotics, video art, sound art and net art.
 Over the years, the festival has invited artists from Russia, USA, Germany, Japan, Canada, Argentina, Brazil, Finland, Italy, the Philippines and other countries.
 Explore CYFEST history 2007-2017 >

-Throughout its history, the CYFEST Festival has focused on studying the dialog between new and traditional visual languages, trying to show technological achievements through an artistic conversion.
+Throughout its history, the CYFEST Festival main concerns were to inspect the dialog between new and traditional visual languages and to try to show the technological achievements via artistic conversion.

-Art absorbs modern technologies and creates an augmented reality.
-The artist avails himself with ever new instruments for creating images and metaphors of the real world.
-What our world looks like today and how it crosses over to a different visual language; how our communication and our perception of the known are transformed.
-It is no longer enough for us to see ourselves in the mirror – we build our image out of hundreds digital photos, and we can travel somewhere without being physically present at the place by manipulating a computer program.
-To what extent this is sufficient, necessary or excessive for us.
+Art absorbs contemporary technologies and gives rise to the augmented reality in its realm.
+Artist avails her/himself with ever new instruments for creating images and metaphors of the real world.
+What our world looks like today and how it moves towards a new visual language; how our communication and our perception of the known are being transformed.
+We are no longer satisfied with a reflection in the mirror — our images are built out of hundreds digital photographs, and it is possible to travel anywhere without being physically present in place simply using a computer program.
+To what extent is this sufficient, necessary — or too much — for us?

-We invite artists and specialists in computer programming jointly to adapt their knowledge and their creative energy to the art process and we suggest that, through an art statement, they look ahead, observe simple things that take place in our life and compose a “weather forecast” for coexistence of “the real and the digital” – at least for the present day.
+We invite artists and specialists in computer programming to jointly adapt their knowledge and creative energy to the art processes.
+Through the lens of an artistic statement we propose to look ahead, observe the everyday and compose a “weather forecast” of the real/digital coexistence – at least for the present day.

 Digital clouds are storages without shape or boundaries, impersonal and dispassionate.
-Nowadays, “Cloud” is used in iTechnologies as a metaphor based on an Internet image on the diagram of computer network or as an image of the complex infrastructure hiding all the technical details behind itself.
-There are already “private clouds”, “public clouds”, “community clouds” and hybrid clouds”.
+Nowadays, the term ‘Cloud’ is used in the I-technologies as a metaphor based on the Internet’s picture on the diagram of the computer network or as an image of the complex infrastructure that covers up all the technical details.
+There are already ‘private clouds’, ‘public clouds’, ‘community clouds’ and ‘hybrid clouds’.